software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 3
 >
 > Come up with tasks for the fourth user story, "As an user I want to provide a category for a reading recommendation so that I can organize my recommendations".
+Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
+Take a look at the exercise 8 to get an idea what the implementation could look like.

 {: .important-title }